Frequently Asked Questions

 - grades earned at the institution

-- academic probation and/or suspension
+- academic standing

 - degree(s) earned at the institution